The comprehension structure is one of the most iconic utilities in Python.

 List Comprehensions

-As I mentioned previously, list comprehensions are the most common and known comprehensions.
-To better understand how they work let's first look at how we can accomplish the same utility with a simple loop structure.
+List comprehensions are the most common comprehensions, but to better understand how they work let’s first look at how we can accomplish the same utility with a loop.

 List Creation via Loops